stofffe/pixelated/README.md

-# pixel-render
+# Pixelated

-Small opinionated game engine focusing on simplicity.
+A small opinionated pixel renderer focusing on simplicity.

 Features